elgitdemauro/webCaracteres/README.md

-Special Caracteres in HTML.
+Special Caracteres in HTML
 ==========

-Web site with character codes for Developers.
+Web site with Special Caracteres in HTML codes.

 Demo